sailfishos-mirror/mesa/docs/drivers/freedreno.rst

 Some of these options will behave differently when toggled at runtime, for example:
 ``nolrz`` will still result in LRZ allocation which would not happen if the option was set in the environment variable.

+Autotune
+^^^^^^^^

+Turnip supports dynamically selecting between SYSMEM and GMEM rendering with the autotune system, the behavior of which can be controlled with the following environment variables:

+.. envvar:: TU_AUTOTUNE_ALGO

+  Selects the algorithm used for autotuning.
+Supported values are:

+  ``bandwidth``
+    Estimates the bandwidth usage of rendering in SYSMEM and GMEM modes, and chooses the one with lower estimated bandwidth.
+This is the default algorithm.

+.. envvar:: TU_AUTOTUNE_FLAGS

+  Modifies the behavior of the selected algorithm.
+Supported flags are:

+  ``big_gmem``
+    Always chooses GMEM rendering if the amount of draw calls in the render pass is greater than a certain threshold.
+Larger RPs generally benefit more from GMEM rendering due to less overhead from tiling.
+This tends to lead to worse performance in most cases, so it's only useful for testing.

+  ``small_sysmem``
+    Always chooses SYSMEM rendering if the amount of draw calls in the render pass is lower than a certain threshold.
+The benefits of GMEM rendering are less pronounced in these smaller RPs and SYSMEM rendering tends to win more often.

+  Multiple flags can be combined by separating them with commas, e.g.
+  ``TU_AUTOTUNE_FLAGS=big_gmem,small_sysmem``.

+  If no flags are specified, the default behavior is used.